Do you trust yourself as a life coach?

 Imagine: A client pays for the benefit of speaking with you as a professional life coach.

 Can you deliver?

-At the thought of sitting down with a paying client, many new life coaches fill their minds with doubt.
+At the thought of sitting down with a paying client, many new life coaches fill their minds with doubt and insecurity.
 Who am I to give advice?
 What if I say the wrong thing?
 I have problems of my own, so I shouldn’t be coaching anyone.

 The solution is to believe in yourself as a life coach.
 Once you trust your coaching abilities, doubts wane and positive results happen with clients.
 How do you get there?
 In this post, we’ll cover nine tips that pave the way.